What is Ethical Investing?

 When an investor purchases a stock, the money goes to the seller of the stock, who is an individual investor and not the company.
 The company only makes money when it issues new stocks like an initial public offering (IPO).
 Hence, ethical investors are not punishing the evil companies.

-Also, by boycotting a company, the investors are doing nothing but reducing the prices of the stocks, which will make it more attractive to unethical investors in the market to buy the stock at a lower price.
+Also, by boycotting a company, ethical investors are reducing the pool of potential shareholders which may reduce the price of the stocks, this only makes it more attractive to unethical investors in the market to buy the stock at these lower prices.

-Ethical investing is beneficial to society; however, it needs to fulfill certain elements that it usually doesn’t.
+Ethical investing is beneficial to society; however, it needs to fulfill certain elements that are high standards to achieve.

-- First, a successful business idea needs to be identified, which will help the world.
+- A successful business idea needs to be identified, which will help the world.
 For example, solar panels are good examples of ethical investing.
-However, funding solar panels will not help do any justice to the cause if the company puts its competitors out of business or fails to perform.
+However, a funding solar panel company that pollutes the environment through its manufacturing process is self-defeating.

-- Secondly, if the investor is able to identify a business opportunity that will result in a positive impact on the planet, then there needs to be “additionality” – a path by which the business can lead the company to grow substantially.
+- If the investor is able to identify a business opportunity that will result in a positive impact on the planet, then there needs to be “additionality” – a path by which the business can lead the company to grow sustainably.
 However, it is difficult to achieve such an objective in the stock market.

 Should Investors Stop Ethical Investing?

 Ethical investing isn’t a bad thing.
 It does help companies gain access to capital to grow and fund their CSR (corporate social responsibility) programs.
-If an investor is more concerned by the world compared to the returns, then investing in an ethical company will help them in their cause.
+It also gives investors the ability to influence businesses operations and practices towards their personal values and ethics. .

 An investor chooses to ethically invest when they want to make a difference in society.
 Their primary goal from the investment is to meet their moral, social, and religious values, while returns are secondary.

-While ethical investing is good, it is an expensive strategy, as thorough research needs to be done to find an investment that meets the investor’s primary goal.
-Also, boycotting companies will not impact them since driving down the prices will not attract unethical investors to buy the stock at a lower price.
+While ethical investing is good, it is an expensive strategy, as thorough research needs to be done to find investments that meet the investor’s primary goal.
+Also, boycotting investment in unethical companies will not prevent them from continuing to succeed as other investors seeking returns will support them.